 The SBAP provider handbook is updated on a periodic basis.
+The Department anticipates additional updates to the SBAP provider handbook to be issued later this year.
 Requests for updates to the SBAP provider handbook may be submitted to the following Resource Account address: RA-PWSBAP@pa.gov.
 All requests will be considered for future updates of the SBAP provider handbook.